 Golf Terror

-Golf Terror is a mini-golf course with a completely different concept!
-Designed by the MAF (Musée d’Art Fantastique) and the CAF (Centre d’Art Fantastique), the 18-hole course takes you on a fantastic journey.
-As you play, you’ll pass through a cemetery, a haunted castle, a witch’s refuge, a river of blood… And it’s all interactive, calling on all your senses: suspicious noises, fog, projections on screens, etc. Chills guaranteed!
+Golf Terror offers a mini-golf experience with a completely different concept!
+Designed by the MAF (Museum of Fantastic Art) and the CAF (Center for Fantastic Art), it takes you on an 18-hole journey through a fantastical world.
+As you play, you’ll traverse a cemetery, a haunted castle, a witches’ refuge, a river of blood… And all of this in an interactive way, engaging all your senses: eerie sounds, fog, screen projections, and more.
+Thrills guaranteed!

 Prison Island

-Prison Island, the adventure game we already mentioned in another article, offers an immersive and entertaining mini-golf game: Arcade Golf.
-Completely original and offbeat, you’re sure to have an unforgettable and different time with your kids when it’s raining!
+Prison Island, the adventure game we previously mentioned in another article, offers an immersive and entertaining mini-golf experience: Arcade Golf.
+Completely original and offbeat, you’re sure to have an unforgettable and unique time with your kids when it rains!

-At the Lego Discovery Center, construction enthusiasts are in for a real treat!
-Several themes are on offer.
-You can create your own car, take part in a space mission by customizing a rocket, or take part in various workshops to improve your LEGO building skills.
-There’s also a 4D cinema offering an incredible immersive experience.
+At the Lego Discovery Center, building enthusiasts will be in heaven!
+Several themes are available.
+You can build your own car, take part in a space mission by customizing a rocket, or participate in various workshops to improve your LEGO building skills.
+There’s also a 4D cinema that offers an incredible immersive experience.
 Hours of fun for the whole family!